haideralipunjabi/blog-haideralipunjabi/content/posts/harry-potter-books-fanfiction-an-analysis-of-words.md

 {{<image src="/uploads/book7.png" class="image-resp" align="center">}}

    I used an image of the Deathly Hallows for this.
 You will see "wand" becomes very used due to "Elder wand".
 Hallows, Cloak, Wandmaker appear.
 Also, Griphook is back.

+### Future Plans

+I am planning to scrape AO3 in the future to do some more analysis.
+I might also create some other Word Clouds from other popular books.

 ### Reference: